Manidedeepya-Chennapragada/MedQABot/README.md

 7. **Metrics**: add domain-specific scoring and error taxonomy for qualitative analysis.
 8. **Mixed dataset**: include general instruction data (10–20%) to reduce overfitting.

+## Future Work: Retrieval-Augmented Generation (RAG)
+While the current system relies purely on fine-tuning, incorporating **RAG** would enhance factual correctness by grounding responses in verified medical sources.
+A retrieval layer could fetch relevant passages from trusted datasets or medical knowledge bases, which the model would then use as context during generation.
+This approach would reduce hallucinations and improve reliability for edge-case queries.

 ## Repro Notes
 - Transformers version parsed in notebook; use `eval_strategy="steps"` on **≥4.46**.
 - Ensure `self.model.config.use_cache=False` to avoid DynamicCache errors during training.
 - For 1024 tokens on a 4070 SUPER, effective batch **16–32** is usually sufficient; your run used a larger value by design for stability.

 -----
 ## How to Run (sketch)
 1. **Install dependencies**